How do I refer myself or someone I care about for treatment?

 What is the hospital like?
 What is your Recovery Center like?

 Aurora Charter Oak Hospital and the Charter Oak Recovery Center are both located in a quiet residential area of Covina, California on 10 acres of beautifully maintained grounds.
 The San Gabriel Mountains provide a scenic backdrop to our campus, which is a quiet and peaceful therapeutic setting.
 First-time visitors are often surprised at the "non-institutional" appearance of Aurora Charter Oak.
-Individuals who are admitted to our hospital stay in one of eight different inpatient units, which are located in three one-story buildings.
-Adolescents are treated separately from adults.
+Individuals who are admitted to our hospital stay in one of eight different inpatient units.
+Adolescents (ages 13-17) are treated separately from adults.
 The average length-of-stay at Aurora Charter Oak Hospital is 5-7 days, but each individual's treatment is unique and length of time in the hospital varies.
-Many individuals receive treatment in the hospital, then decide to continue treatment at the Charter Oak Recovery Center, or one of our outpatient programs.
+Many individuals receive treatment in the hospital, then decide to continue treatment at the Charter Oak Recovery Center, or by attending one of our outpatient programs.

 The Charter Oak Recovery Center is located in its own building and contains 12 private rooms.
 This is where individuals who have completed drug or alcohol detox can continue receiving treatment (often referred to as "rehab") for chemical dependency.
 Most individuals stay 2-4 weeks in our Residental Treatment Center, before returning home or to a sober living environment.

-What should I bring if I am coming to your hospital or recovery center to be admitted?
+What should I bring if I am coming to be admitted?

 Do you take Medicare?
-What about other health insurance plans or Medi-Cal?
+What about other health insurance plans?

 Yes, we are a Medicare provider.
 We are also contracted with Kaiser and most other major health insurance plans.
-If Charter Oak is not a provider for a certain insurance plan, we will either make arrangements for a special rate, or arrange for transfer to another facility covered by the insurance plan.
 For individuals without insurance, our business office will work with you to make financial arrangements.

 Do you detox patients "cold turkey" or with medication?